szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Armor of Faith also add Armor Class and poison damage resistance (420) (IWDEE BGEE BG2EE EET)

 At the beginning of BGEE, this spell is largely unremarkable and provides no protection of note to the cleric.
-Now it will at least provide a minor Armor Class bonus by default, making it the only spell in vanilla BG other than Defensive Harmony that improves the cleric's Armor Class.
+Now it will at least provide a minor +2 Armor Class bonus by default, making it the only spell in vanilla BG other than Defensive Harmony that improves the cleric's Armor Class.
+Finally, it also adds the missing protection against poison damage.

 ### Make cure and cause wound spells other than Heal/Harm more worth using (450) (IWDEE BGEE BG2EE EET)